libgit2/git2go/README.md

 Running the tests
 -----------------

 For the stable version, `go test` will work as usual.
-For the `next` branch, similarly to installing, running the tests requires linking against the local libgit2 library, so the Makefile provides a wrapper
+For the `next` branch, similarly to installing, running the tests requires building a local libgit2 library, so the Makefile provides a wrapper

     make test

-Alternatively, if you want to pass arguments to `go test`, you can use the script that sets it all up
+Alternatively, you can build the library manually first and then run the tests

-    ./script/with-static.sh go test -v
+    ./script/build-libgit2-static.sh

-which will run the specified arguments with the correct environment variables.
+    go test -v

 License
 -------